 King Farouk was once a young man enthusiastic about modernizing his country, but the days have passed, and now the only thing Farouk is enthusiastic about is living every day like a party.
 Farouk had totally removed himself from the political responsibilities of the Kingdom, and spends his days traveling and partying, making every moment a wild one.
 His habits made him a massive sinkhole for the Egyptian treasury, as he spends vast sums of money on luxuries while the economy still struggles to develop.
 Farouk might not be actively malicious, but he does want to ignore the stresses of politics and stay happy, and his behavior is definitely not a sustainable one.

 - The Hedonist: Farouk does not have any interest in ruling the country and instead desires to spend his entire life in the most luxurious pleasures.
-Gameplay-wise, his entire focus tree consists only of him having fun around the world, not actually managing political, military and economic affairs.

 - We Hardly Knew Ye: Soon after the game begins, Farouk dies during one of his parties, leaving the Egyptian monarchy in crisis.